 Grade: B+ (85pts)

-Polar was, in my opinion, a strong movie release from Netflix.
-It had a strong lead cast, with Mads Mikkelsen and Vanessa Hudgens, and great action.
-Both Duncan and Camille were emotionally damaged characters that were interesting to see their respective actors explore.
+Polar was a strong action movie release from Netflix.
+It had a strong lead cast—with Mads Mikkelsen and Vanessa Hudgens—and it had great action.
+Both Duncan and Camille were emotionally damaged characters, and it was interesting to see their respective actors explore their stories.
 Duncan was also an absolute badass who was really fun to watch doing his thing.

 The movie’s greatest weaknesses were easily its antagonists.
 They were too over-the-top for my taste, with bizarre costumes and comical personalities, and it felt like they were in a very different movie than the protagonists.
 There was also a reveal at the end of the story that lost impact due to the poor execution by the filmmakers.
 I certainly had a few issues with the movie, but I still really enjoyed it.
 The action was brutally awesome, the main characters were compelling, and the lead actors did a really good job in their respective roles.